 The skin frequently serves as a marker for underlying internal disease.
 The type of lesion typically relates to a specific disease or type of disease.

-Patients with dermatomyositis who are over age 40 have an increased risk of breast, lung, ovarian, and GI cancers.
+Patients with dermatomyositis Autoimmune Myositis Autoimmune myositis is characterized by inflammatory and degenerative changes in the muscles (polymyositis, necrotizing immune-mediated myopathy) or in the skin and muscles (dermatomyositis)... read more who are over age 40 have an increased risk of breast, lung, ovarian, and gastrointestinal cancers.

-Acute onset of multiple seborrheic keratoses (Leser-Trélat sign) may indicate underlying internal cancer, particularly adenocarcinoma.
+Acute onset of multiple seborrheic keratoses Seborrheic Keratoses Seborrheic keratoses are superficial, often pigmented, epithelial lesions that are usually warty but may occur as smooth papules.
+The cause of seborrheic keratosis is unknown, but genetic mutations... read more (Leser-Trélat sign) may indicate underlying internal cancer, particularly adenocarcinoma.
 However, because of the high prevalence of seborrheic keratoses in healthy adults, this sign may be overdiagnosed.

 Acanthosis nigricans that is associated with cancer can be of rapid onset and particularly widespread.
-Pruritus without a clearly associated dermatitis may indicate occult cancer, often lymphoma.
+Acquired ichthyosis or pruritus without a clearly associated dermatitis may indicate occult cancer, often lymphoma.

 Paraneoplastic pemphigus is a relatively rare autoimmune blistering disease that has been associated with various cancers, including leukemias.